 It should come as no surprise that Google Drive is backed by a strong REST API that developers can leverage in their own services.
 The Drive API allows users to download and upload files, search through files and folders and share files and folders for easier collaboration with co-workers.

 Much like the other contenders in this space the Google Drive API comes well documented and provides SDKs for Java, Node.js and Python.
-In order to get started, developers need to activate the API first in their a.
+In order to get started, developers need to activate the API first in their Google Cloud Console.

 Amazon’s Simple Storage Service (S3) may not be a consumer oriented solution for cloud file storage, but that doesn’t make it a less valid contender in the space.
 With S3 Amazon pioneered flexible storage in the infrastructure space and of course it can be controlled and accessed through a dedicated API.

-Perhaps interesting to know, Amazon also offers a a that can be used for making API calls to S3.
+Perhaps interesting to know, Amazon also offers a command line interface that can be used for making API calls to S3.